-The Psychology Department's core clinical staff, combined with the psychology staff within the Forensic Department, currently consists of 19 full-time and one half-time licensed doctoral psychologist, including those with specialty hospital credentials (neuropsychology, forensics, behavioral management, and consultation), one master level Psychology Associate, one doctoral level Mental Health Professional Counselor, and one Child and Adolescent Mental Health Associate.
-Additional psychology department staff include four Alcohol and Drug Counselors, a full and a half-time chaplain, and a department secretary.
+The Psychology Department's core clinical staff, combined with the psychology staff within the Forensic Department, currently consists of 18 full-time and one half-time licensed doctoral psychologist, including those with specialty hospital credentials (forensics, behavioral management, and consultation), one master level Psychology Associate, one doctoral level Mental Health Professional Counselor, and one Child and Adolescent Mental Health Specialist.
+Additional psychology department staff includes six Alcohol and Drug Counselors, and a full and half-time chaplain, and an administrative aide.
 Further, Dr. David Essien, a licensed psychologist, participates in the internship program as the adjunct leader of the Diversity Training Seminar.